phanvuminhtrung/web-app-scrum-poker/README.md

 ## Features

-1. Create new Session(Fibonacci or TShirt size)
+1. Create new Session
 2. Join Session
 3. Invite Link
-4. Session controller - Moderator can Reveal and restart the session anytime.
+4. Session controller - Moderator can Reveal and Restart the session anytime.
 5. Reveal - Reveal the cards for all users
 6. Voting status - Users Cards show voting status using emojis - 👍 - Voting Done, 🤔 - Yet to Vote
 7. Remove user from session